 Maximum wave height during the winter in the projected future climate

 Representative Concentration Pathways.
 RCPs are concentration pathways used in the IPCC AR5.
 They are prescribed pathways for greenhouse gas and aerosol concentrations, together with land use change, that are consistent with a set of broad climate outcomes used by the climate modelling community.
 The pathways are characterised by the radiative forcing produced by the end of the 21st century.
 Radiative forcing is the extra heat the lower atmosphere will retain as a result of additional greenhouse gases, measured in Watts per square metre (W/m²).
-Four RCPs scenarios have been designed for the AR5 and in CAN-EWLAT we are using two of these, RCP4.5 and RCP8.5.
+Four RCPs scenarios have been designed for the AR5 and in CAN-EWLAT we are using three of these, RCP4.5, RCP4.5 and RCP8.5.
 For more details, please refer to the AR5 report directly.

 This is a low climate change scenario in which the atmospheric carbon dioxide concentration will reach a peak of 450 parts per million by 2050 and decline after that.
 This will result in an additional radiative forcing at 3 W/m2 around 2100.